 The "best interests" test is an objective test and there is a checklist of factors set out in the Mental Capacity Act which must be considered when acting for a Protected Party.
 Furthermore, the OPG have issued guidance on payments to family members in relation to care provided to a Protected Party.

 Where a gift by an attorney to himself or a person connected with them is made from the Protected Party’s funds, the attorney should apply to Court for approval.
 The Court has the power to ratify or disallow any gift by an attorney.

 In this case, the Court appears to have taken a sensible and pragmatic approach, analysing the figures presented by the parties to the proceedings, hearing witness evidence from both TH and JH, and considering the checklist of factors mentioned above.

 The result was that the Court ratified gifts totaling £72,820.29 but disallowed gifts of £15,546.48.
 It ordered that when HH passes away, the disallowed sum is to be deducted from TH’s equal share of the residuary estate, meaning that it is effectively repaid, albeit not immediately.

 Ending on a happier note, whilst the legal costs of all parties involved in the proceedings were to be paid from HH’s funds, the brothers seemed to have made amends (at least partially) and JH had been allowed to visit his father in the care home where he now resided.

-If you are involved in or dealing with a dispute involving a gift by an attorney from the funds of a Protected Party, or if your conduct as attorney is being challenged, then please contact specialist team on 0808 139 1599.
-We handle a variety of disputes including Court of Protection and Attorneyship matters.
+We specialise in disputed power of attorney cases, so if you are engaged in a dispute involving a gift by an attorney from the funds of a protected party, or if your conduct as attorney is being challenged, then please contact our specialist team of lawyers on 0808 139 1599 or send an email to email@example.com